The First Step Act of 2018 (the Act) aims to reform the federal prison system and reduce recidivism.

 - Assessing the Federal Bureau of Prisons’ existing risk and needs assessment system.

 - Developing and evaluating a new risk and needs assessment system.

 - Developing recommendations regarding effective evidence-based recidivism reduction programs and activities, and conducting research and data analysis on evidence-based programs and assessment tools.

 We are committed to working with our federal partners to implement these key features of the statute.

 To assist the Department of Justice as it develops and implements risk and needs assessment tools and evidence-based recidivism reduction programs, the Act calls for NIJ to establish an Independent Review Committee (IRC).
 The IRC is tasked with:

-- Reviewing existing prisoner risk and needs assessment systems that were already in place in the Bureau of Prisons as of the First Step Act’s enactment.
+- Reviewing existing risk and needs assessment systems for incarcerated persons that were already in place in the Bureau of Prisons as of the First Step Act’s enactment.